 AREA ТАЅК SCORE IV&V OBSERVATIONS CAP - 1 Assess the configuration management (CM) plans and procedures for clarity and completeness.
-5 Configuration management controls are defined in deliverables and evident in daily project activities as well as being reflected in the course of CMS Wave UAT and Full Dress Rehearsal completed in April.
+5 Configuration management controls are defined in deliverables and evident in daily project activities.
 CAP - 2 Evaluate the project's process and procedures for managing requirements.
 5 The Project has confirmed mutual understanding of requirements and associated each requirement with functionality in the system to be used to fulfill the requirements.
-To date there have been relatively few disputes on the interpretation of requirements and those have been resolved amicably.
 CAP - 3 Verify that business/technical requirements can be traced through design and test phases to verify that the system is configured/developed and performs as intended.
-5 The Requirements Traceability Matrix is designed to facilitate traceability to requirements and tests and it is maintained regularly.
+5 The Requirements Traceability Matrix is designed to facilitate traceability to requirements and tests.
 CAP - 4 Evaluate project policies and procedures for ensuring that the system is secure, and that the privacy of client data is maintained.
 5 The strategy for data protection (D499) was accepted.
 CAP - 5 Evaluate the project policies and procedures for security on user access to the system and data.
-5 Standard Accenture procedures for assignment of user security have been adapted to comply with State requirements CAP - 6 Evaluate the project policies and procedures for security and risk analysis.
+5 Standard Accenture procedures for assignment of user security can be adapted to comply with State requirements.
+CAP - 6 Evaluate the project policies and procedures for security and risk analysis.
 5 Accenture's use of Oracle Cloud Infrastructure has been evaluated by DFS OIT and the buildout and planned ongoing operations comply with State requirements.
 CAP - 7 Verify that performance requirements (e.g., timing, response time and throughput) are completely specified.
 5 System performance requirements are defined as part of the Service Levels Expectations deliverable.
 CAP - 8 Verify that user's maintenance requirements for the system are completely specified.
 5 The contract stipulates maintenance agreements and includes State requirements.

-AREA TASK SCORE IV&V OBSERVATIONS САР - 9 Verify that all system interfaces are identified, and specifications are defined.
-3 The Project has provided standard interface layouts and is in the process of working with agencies and partner systems to finalize development for the CMS Wave.
-Interface issues contained in Issue 26 have been resolved.
-Issue 25 has largely been resolved with some isolated issues to be resolved next reporting period.
-Central Wave functional designs are behind schedule.
+AREA ТАЅК SCORE IV&V OBSERVATIONS САР - 9 Verify that all system interfaces are identified, and specifications are defined.
+3 The Project has provided standard interface layouts and is in the process of working with agencies and partner systems to start development for the Central Wave.
+Issue 25: DFS Treasury's newly contracted investments data service provider limitations have introduced the need to re-evaluate some interface designs to fulfill functional requirements.
+Issue 26: Unanticipated work is needed to resolve interface format conflicts with standard functionality to support Treasury Banking interfaces.
 CAP - 10 Verify approved interface specifications are documented and available and that appropriate relationships (such as interface working groups) are in place with all agencies and organizations supporting the interfaces.
 3 The Project has shared interface layouts and is in the process of working with interfacing entities to determine specifications.
 CMS Wave objectives are clear and commitments to schedule are confirmed.
 Central Wave commitments to schedule are yet to be confirmed.
 CAP - 11 Verify that the processes and tools are in place to identify software versions within environments and to rebuild system configurations based on predecessors.
 5 No Material Findings CAP - 12 Verify that sufficient software instances and environments are available for training, test, and production and that formal control procedures are in place to avoid conflicting demands.
 5 No Material Findings